Abdullah Ansari: Life

+In the reign of the third Rashid Caliph, Uthman, Abu Mansoor al-Taabi'i took part in the conquest of Khorasan, and subsequently settled in Herat, his descendant Khwajah Abdullah Ansari died there in Dhū al-Ḥijjah 481/February-March 1089.

 Ansari was a disciple of Abu al-Hassan al-Kharaqani.
 He practised the Hanbali school of Sunni jurisprudence.
 The Shrine of Khwaja Abd Allah, built during the Timurid dynasty, is a popular pilgrimage site.
-He excelled in the knowledge of Hadith, history and ʻilm al-ansāb.
-He wrote several books on Islamic mysticism and philosophy in Persian and Arabic.
+He excelled in the knowledge of Hadith, history and ʻilm al-ansāb (genealogy).
+He wrote several books on Islamic mysticism and philosophy, in Persian and Arabic.

+Abdullah Ansari had 5 children in total: Khwaja Jabir, Khwaja Abdurrahman, Khwaja Hashim Buzurg, Qazi Mohd Yusuf and Qazi Mohd Naimat.

+Descendants

+The descendants of the sons of Abdullah Ansari had migrated to other regions in South Asia, some remained in Herat.

+Some settlements of the descendants of Abdullah Ansari are in, Jais(Jayas), Gorakhpur, Yusufpur, Mau, Saharanpur, Punjab, Kakori and the scholars at the famous university in Lucknow, Firangi Mahal.

+Sufism

 He was one of the first Sufis to write in Persian, which he wrote in a local dialect, thus indicating that he wanted to spread his teachings to the general populace instead of just to the ulama, who knew Arabic.

 Ansari's most famous work is "Munajat Namah" (literally 'Litanies or dialogues with God'), which is considered a masterpiece of Persian literature.
-After his death, many of his sayings recorded in his written works and transmitted by his students were included in the Tafsir of Maybudi, "Kashf al-Asrar" (The Unveiling of Secrets).
-This was among the earliest complete Sufi Tafsirs (exegesis) of the Quran and has been published several times in 10 volumes.
+After his death, many of his sayings recorded in his written works and transmitted by his students were included in the 10-volume Tafsir of Maybudi, "Kashf al-Asrar" (The Unveiling of Secrets).
+This was among the earliest complete Sufi Tafsir (exegeses) of the Quran and has been published several times.